 7 Fun Things to Do at Yaquina Head Outstanding Natural Area

-Just a few miles north of Newport, Oregon, Yaquina Head Outstanding Natural Area packs in all that is wild and wonderful about the Oregon Coast into one incredible park.
-Here, you can find towering basalt cliffs, crashing ocean waves, flocks of seabirds, seals, tidepools, and perhaps even a whale sighting or two.
-Read on for everything you need to know to plan your trip to Yaquina Head Outstanding Natural Area.
+Yaquina Head Outstanding Natural Area has everything wild and wonderful about the Oregon Coast packed into one park.
+Here, you can find a picturesque lighthouse, towering basalt cliffs, crashing ocean waves, flocks of seabirds, seals, tidepools, and perhaps a whale sighting or two.
+When I visited for the first time years ago, it blew me away, and now I stop by every time I’m in Newport.
+Here’s everything you need to know to plan your trip to Yaquina Head Outstanding Natural Area.

-Tidepools are easy to reach at Yaquina Head Outstanding Natural Area
+Tidepools area at Yaquina Head Outstanding Natural Area

 Know before you go

 • It costs $7/vehicle to visit Yaquina Head Outstanding Natural Area.
-You can purchase a day pass at the park entrance.
+You can buy a day pass at the park entrance.
 The Oregon Coast Passport or America the Beautiful Passes are also accepted.

 • Visit at low tide if you can to see some of the best tidepools on the Oregon Coast.